SergeyKoc/ESP8266/README.md

 # ESP8266 IoT extension for BBC micro:bit MakeCode editor

----Still working in progress---

 This extension/package is modified from elecfreaks/pxt-esp8266iot:
-1. Allowing users to choose baud rate.
-Newer ESP8266 firmware version use 115200, 57600 and 9600 for older versions.
+1. Allowing users to choose baud rate; Newer ESP8266 firmware version use 115200, 57600 and 9600 for older versions.
 2. Allowing users to set ThingSpeak server IP (get it by pinging api.thingspeak.com) if they have DNS problems.
-3. Updated ThingSpeak api format.
+3. Updated ThingSpeak api and less delay time.

 You also need a account and a channel on [ThingSpeak](https://thingspeak.com/) to get the write API key.